The purpose of school health services is to ensure that all students are healthy and ready to learn.

 The National Association of School Nurses defines school nursing as a specialized nursing practice that advances the well-being, academic success, lifelong achievement, and overall health of students.
 School nurses are involved in: illness and injury assessments and interventions; chronic disease management and education; health assessments and participation in development of Individualized Education Plans for students with special needs; delegation to and supervision of health assistants; administration of medications and treatments; crisis team participation; safety promotion; staff education on emergency conditions; health screenings; health promotion activities; collaboration with parents, school staff and health care providers.

 Health Assistants work under the direction and supervision of the school nurse.
-They: administer medications and treatments; provide first aid and illness care according to specific protocols; assist in management of chronic health conditions by following an Individualized Health Plan; assist in vision and hearing screenings; act as a liaison between the school and the nurse.
+They administer medications and treatments; provide first aid and illness care according to specific protocols; assist in management of chronic health conditions by following an Individualized Health Plan; assist in vision and hearing screenings; act as a liaison between the school and the nurse.

-Kathy Becker, RN, Department Chair
+Alex Hein, RN, Department Chair

 Horace Mann Middle School (Home School and Office)

-Hawthorn Hills, Hewitt-Texas, Montessori, Early Childhood Special Education
+G.D.
+Jones, Hawthorn Hills, Hewitt-Texas, Montessori, Early Childhood Special Education

 West High School (Home School and Office)